 Watch the video

-The fang masks, generally coated with kaolin (the white color evokes the power of the ancestors), intervened in the middle of the night, their appearance arousing fright.
-They were used by the male society ngil which no longer exists today.
-This secret society was in charge of initiations and fought against witchcraft.
+The appearance of these masks generally coated with kaolin (the white color evokes the power of the ancestors), in the middle of the night, could cause fear.
+This type of mask was used by the ngil male society which no longer exists today.
+This secret society was responsible for initiations and fought against witchcraft.

-The wearers of these masks, always in large numbers, made their appearance at night, lit by torches.
-Their intervention was also linked to the judicial function by designating the culprits of bad deeds within the village.
-The Fang ethnic group, established in a region stretching from Yaoundé in Cameroon to Ogooué in Gabon, has never had a political unity.
+The wearers of these masks, always in large numbers, appeared at night, lit by torches.
+Their intervention was also linked to the judicial function by designating the culprits of bad actions within the village.
+The Fang ethnic group, established in a region stretching from Yaoundé in Cameroon to Ogooué in Gabon, has never had political unity.
 Clan cohesion was maintained through religious and judicial associations such as the so and the ngil.